top of page

 NAD+ is a coenzyme found in every single cell of your body.
 It acts as a primary fuel for two critical processes:

-DNA Repair: Fuelling sirtuins and PARP enzymes that fix damaged genetic code.
+2. DNA Repair: Fueling sirtuins and PARP enzymes that fix damaged genetic code.

 As we age, our NAD+ levels can drop by up to 50% every 20 years.
 While oral supplements (NMN/NR) work by providing the "building blocks" for your body to make its own NAD+, injectables deliver the finished molecule directly into your system.